shradhasehgal/hate-speech/README.md

 python preprocess.py
 ```

 Data is stored in the folder `frontend/src/datasets/`.
-Tweet counts associated with each class are in the file `counts_data.csv` and hashtags with frequency are stored in `hashtags_data.csv`.
+Tweet counts associated with each class are in the file `counts_data.csv` and hashtags with frequency are stored in `hashtags_data.csv`. `tweets_data.csv` in the `dataset` folder has the processed tweets with the associated hate class.

 ## Frontend